Amrutha26/Amrutha26/README.md

 - Computer Science and Engineering.
 - Started learning programming in July 17 2020.
-- Goal:- Self learn: 1 hour daily.
+- Goal:- To self learn consistently!
 - Currently doing #100DaysOfCode Challenge in Twitter.
 - Learning gives me satisfaction in life.
 - Would love to help anyone!